 Effective October 1, 2021, the covered Tier 2 members contribution rate increased from 6.0% to 6.2% of earnable compensation to the TRS as required by statute.
 Effective October 1, 2021, the covered Tier 2 certified law enforcement, correctional officers, and firefighters' contribution rate increased from 7.0% to 7.2% of earnable compensation to the TRS as required by statute.
+These Tier 2 member contributions rate increases were a result of Act 537 of the Legislature of 2021 which allows sick leave conversion for Tier 2 members.

-Participating employers' contractually required contribution rate for the year ended September 30, 2023, was 12.36% of annual pay for Tier 1 members and 11.22% of annual pay for Tier 2 members.
+Participating employers' contractually required contribution rate for the year ended September 30, 2024, was 12.59% of annual pay for Tier 1 members and 11.57% of annual pay for Tier 2 members.
 These required contribution rates are a percent of annual payroll, actuarially determined as an amount that, when combined with member contributions, is expected to finance the costs of benefits earned by members during the year, with an additional amount to finance any unfunded accrued liability.
-Total employer contributions to the pension plan from the Board were \$3,101,242 for the year ended September 30, 2023.
+Total employer contributions to the pension plan from the Board were \$3,348,117 for the year ended September 30, 2024.